skyshab/rootstrap/README.md

 ## Features

 Rootstrap is a collection of tools for use when implementing the WordPress Customize API in your theme or plugin.
-Certain project variables can be defined within a config file and utilized when creating customizer sections and controls or rendering out the related styles.
+Certain project variables can be defined and then utilized when creating customizer sections and controls or rendering out the related styles.

 * Devices